 Before You Leave Home

-- You MUST have a driver and a car with you at your appointment if:
+- You MUST have a driver to go home with if:

 - You desire anesthesia/sedation medication

 - You require a multiple day procedure (most pregnancies over 16 weeks)

 - Your driver may leave but must return to pick you up.
 Your driver will be called about 30 minutes prior to your discharge.